 - Use a pre-treatment stain remover or rub spots with bar soap.

-- Soak in warm water with either oxygen-based cleaner or a mixture of 2 tablespoons of white vinegar and 1/2 cup of baking soda.
+- Soak in warm water for 30 minutes with either oxygen-based cleaner or a mixture of 2 tablespoons of white vinegar and 1/2 cup of baking soda.

 - Wash using warm water settings.